apiad/violetear/docs/examples/fluid-grid.md

 with sheet.media(max_width=600):
     make_grid_styles(1)

-sheet.render("fluid-grid.css")
+sheet.render("flex-grid.css")
 ```

-Go ahead and play with the [HTML file](fluid-grid-2.html) we have so far and reduce the browser screen to see how columns will snap into an 8-grid, 6-grid, 4-grid, and then a single column at convenient breakpoints.
+Go ahead and play with the [HTML file](flex-grid-2.html) we have so far and reduce the browser screen to see how columns will snap into an 8-grid, 6-grid, 4-grid, and then a single column at convenient breakpoints.
 Beautifull, isn't it?
 Well..., not perfect, because now we have some holes when columns doesn't fit in a single row and they don't add up to full size.
 We will fix this next.

 ## Conditional sizes